Madahva/My-learning-area/Notes/Others/Neo Vim.md

-**Neovim is a highly configurable text editor built to make creating and changing any kind of text very efficient.**
+**Neovim is a highly configurable text editor built to make creating and changing any kind of text very efficssient.**